If you do these eight things, your Amex Gold can become extremely rewarding, too.

 Spread the love, my friends.

 I redeem my Amex rewards for travel

 The Amex Gold is a travel credit card, which means you get the best value if you use your rewards for travel.
 In case of Amex, it’s by booking your airfare through the Amex portal – or by transferring to any of Amex’s transfer partners, many of whom offer an even higher redemption value.
 The issuer provides other redemption options, but your point value will go down on non-travel redemptions.

-All in all, I’ve earned around 112,000 points since I got the card in February 2021.
-I booked a flight to Russia to see my family in August for around 77,000 points, and I’m planning to use about 30,000 points to book plane tickets for my Washington state trip.
-Flying purely on points?
+All in all, I’ve earned around 130,000 points since I got the card in February 2021.
+I booked a flight to Russia to see my family in August for around 77,000 points and booked a hotel for my Washington state trip in July for about 37,000 points.
+Traveling purely on points?
 I could get used to this.

 With the Amex Gold, you can rack up rewards quickly, especially if you know how to maximize this card’s potential.
 I love this card and I love recommending it.
-Now, you can snag a nice offer on CardMatch – it pulls offers based on your credit profile for free and without impact to your credit.
+You may also snag a nice offer on CardMatch – it pulls offers based on your credit profile for free and without impact to your credit.